rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 mangling your playlists?
 Write some code that creates playlists the way you want them.
 It's time to change passwords for the hundreds of web sites that you use?
-Write a little program to generate strong memorable passwords that you will use, with configurable lengths and characters used.
+Write a little program to generate strong memorable passwords with configurable password lengths and character sets used.

 Solving your own personal problems makes your learning more interesting, you get closer to real-world programming and you get pushed into areas you might